extrange/project-template/README.md

 With this project template, you get:

-- Automated testing on commit and when PRs are opened targeting the main branch
+- Automated testing on commit and when PRs are opened targeting the main branch (via pytest)
 - `.env` validation via Pydantic Settings
 - Devcontainer features, in particular:
   - Run tests and formatting on commit (via pre-commit)